uxchar/cryptoswitch/README.md

 # CryptoSwitch

 CryptoSwitch is a simple app for those interested in cryptocurrency values in relation to the US Dollar.
 Currently, there are a total of 5 popular cryptocurrency choices to choose from such as Bitcoin, Ethereum, Litecoin, Ripple, and Binance.
+Users can perform as many conversions as they like and when prompted, may quit the app.
 The crypto value information is pulled from the CoinMarketCap API.
-I used the free version which somewhat limited some of the information I could pull and how instant the information would be.
-User can perform as many conversions as they like and when prompted, may quit the app.
+I used the free version of the API which somewhat limits some of the information that can be pulled and how instant the information will be.